 In addition, some carriers are adding a minimum 20% ransomware coinsurance provision to their coverage proposals.
 For these reasons, we recommend implementing proper safeguards to prevent a cyberattack.

-Beyond reducing cybercrime risk, having the right insurance protection against attacks without common exclusions is prudent.
+Beyond reducing the risk of cybercrime, having the right insurance protection against attacks without common exclusions is prudent.
 Policy language varies, so whether a business is covered depends on how exclusions are worded.

 Cyber Insurance for Law Firms